jamesfolberth/jupyterhub_AWS_deployment/README.md

      sudo pip-3.4 install oauthenticator dockerspawner
      ```

-3. Generate a self-signed SSL certificate.
+3a.
+Generate a self-signed SSL certificate.
-   * We don't have a domain name for our project, so we'll use a self-signed SSL certificate for now.
+   * If you don't have a domain name for the project, you can use a self-signed SSL certificate.
-     Also, a self-signed cert is quite okay for testing/development.
+     A self-signed cert is quite okay for testing/development, but your browser will probably warn you about the cert when you navigate to your page.
      ```bash
      sudo mkdir /srv/jupyterhub/ssl
      sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /srv/jupyterhub/ssl/hub.key -out /srv/jupyterhub/ssl/hub.crt
      ```

-3. Set up nginx and SSL
+3b.
+Set up nginx and SSL certificate
+   * Let's now assume that we have a domain name, say `jamesfolberth.org`.
+     We'll set up nginx to serve static HTML pages on `jamesfolberth.org`, and we'll set up Jupyterhub on `hub.jamesfolberth.org`.

    * hub subdomain
    http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html
    https://aws.amazon.com/premiumsupport/knowledge-center/create-subdomain-route-53/

    * Install nginx
     ```bash
     sudo yum install nginx